-This article presents the value of just-enough user-centered design in an Agile development process like the Scrum approach of Agile project management.
+This article presents the value of just-enough user-centered design (user experience or UX) in an Agile development process like the Scrum approach of Agile project management.

 We all know design is important in the development process, even in projects developed through Agile methodology.
 But how far will just-in-time design really get you in creating a great user experience?
 Integrating usability and design into the agile process is a hot topic right now.
 Many people have offered up opinions, including taking advantage of Iteration zero and infusing each story or task with user-centered design principles.
 But the big dilemma still remains.
 How much upfront design and usability is too much to be considered Agile?